The Gesneriad SocietyDIVISION I - HORTICULTURE

 Class 24 Saintpaulia species

-Class 25 Saintpaulia hybrids or cultivars classified as miniatures (max of 6" diameter)
+Class 25 Saintpaulia hybrids classified as miniatures (maximum 6" diameter)

-Class 26 Saintpaulia hybrids or cultivars classified as semiminiatures (max of 8" diameter)
+Class 26 Saintpaulia hybrids classified as semi-miniatures (maximum 8" diameter)

 Class 28 Saintpaulia trailers